Leica Noctivid 10x42 review (16-1-2018)

-First came the Leica - by far the best binocular I ever used and a compelling case for the 7x42s: a new quality of view in a still small glass.
-Enter Nikon, exit Nikon.
-Then came the Zeiss.
-WOW.
+First came the Leica - by far the best binocular I ever used and a compelling case for the 7x42s: best view in a glass lighter than 800g.
+Next, the Nikon EDG, and finally the legendary Zeiss FL.

 Leica Ultravid 8x32 HD Plus Review (26-12-2015)